kshiroma/udash-demos/file-upload/readme.md

-# Udash REST with Bootstrap Components Example
+# Udash Files Upload Example

-The Udash REST module provides tools for wrapping REST APIs in type safe interfaces.
-It includes:

-* REST interface description based on Scala traits and annotations
-* mapping Scala methods to REST calls
-* versions for both JVM and JS code

-The Udash Bootstrap Components module provides type-safe wrapper for Twitter Bootstrap components.
-It includes:

-* type-safe API for Twitter Bootstrap components
-* components designed to be used with the Udash Properties system
-* support of Glyphicons & FontAwesome
+The Udash framework provides utilities useful for web applications with file upload/download features:

+* `FileInput` object in `core` - creates a file input with binded `Property`
+* `FileUploader` class in `core` - uploads files to the server and provides information about the progress via returned `Property`
+* `FileDownloadServlet` and `FileUploadServlet` in `rpc` - servlet templates for uploading and downloading files

 ## Learning Scala